-All students must take an ethics or bioethics course, such as PHIL 124C, PHIL 250C, REST 130, or REST 387D.
+All students must take an ethics or bioethics course, such as PHIL 124C, PHIL 250C, REST 130, REST 284, or REST 387D.
 Before beginning the clinical year as juniors, students must earn a "C" or higher in each of the required nursing prerequisite courses with a GPA of 2.40 or higher, and have an overall GPA of 2.75 or higher.
-The seven nursing prerequisite courses are: Anatomy, Physiology, Microbiology, Chemistry, Nutrition, Statistics, and Development Across the Lifespan.
+The seven nursing prerequisite courses are those in anatomy, physiology, microbiology, chemistry, nutrition, statistics, and lifespan development.